 3.1 Effect on leaf nutrients

 The quality parameters of lai saak were influenced by different treatment combinations (Table 1 and Fig.1).
 Ascorbic acid content was found maximum with recommended dose of NPK and vermicompost (T4) as compared to other treatment combinations.
 Maximum ascorbic acid content (163.18 mg.
 100g-1) was recorded in T4.
 Combined application of both the fertilizers increased the production of carbohydrate and thereby increased the synthesis of ascorbic acid (Shanu et al., 2019).
-Kumar et al.(2015) also reported that the enrichment in carbohydrates promotes ascorbic acid production.
-This was in conformity with the findings of Nath et al. (2023) in lettuce.
+Kumar et al.(2015) please check also reported that the enrichment in carbohydrates promotes ascorbic acid production.
+This was in conformity with the findings of Nath et al. (2023) please check in lettuce.
 The highest vitamin A (17.2 mg.
 100g-1), protein (37.22 %) and total ash content (20.69 %) was exhibited by the treatment T4 whereas treatment T1 exhibited the lowest.
 This might be due to improvement of plant growth in T4 by application of vermicompost and in turn it led to larger accumulation of vitamin A, protein and total ash content.
 Vermicompost improves the structure of soil and increases the availability of major and micro nutrients and facilitates better uptake of nutrients by the plants which is essential for synthesis of vitamin (Shanu et al., 2019).
 Natural pant hormones such as auxins, cytokinins, gibberellins present in vermicompost also promote plant growth and potentially influenced the pathways of vitamin synthesis.

 Fig. 1.Effect of integrated nutrient combinations on the qualityattributes of Lai saak

 Table 1 showed that the treatment T7 had the highest (14.08%) crude fibre content as compared to treatment T1 which recorded the lowest.
 This might be due to the fact that crude fibre content reduces with increasing nitrogen fertilizers as it is inversely related to nitrogenous compounds.
-Similar results were reported by Indurthi et al. (2025) in Amaranthus.
+Similar results were reported by Indurthi et al. (2025) please check in Amaranthus.
 Maximum nitrogen (5.95 %), phosphorus (1.67%) and potassium (2.67%) content of leaf was exhibited by the treatment T4.
 It might be due to better uptake of nutrients by the plants when inorganic fertilizer and vermicompost were applied together.
 The increased uptake of NPK might be due to additional NPK applied in the form of chemical fertilizers collectively with organic fertilizers (Hidayati et al., 2022).
 This combined application improved the NPK accessibility to the crop.

 Data represented in table 1 showed that treatment T4 exhibited the highest iron (146.49 mg.
 100g-1), zinc (20.00 mg.
 100g-1), copper (8.28 mg.
 100g-1), manganese (57.46 mg.
 100g-1) and calcium (36.37 %) content whereas treatment T1 recorded the lowest.
 Maximum micronutrients content in the leaf of lai saak might be due to integrated use of inorganic fertilizers and vermicompost which enhanced